ClearML Task lies at the heart of ClearML's experiment manager.

 - Python environment

-- Execution configuration
+- Execution configuration and hyperparameters

 The captured execution output includes:

 To view a more in depth description of each task section, see Tracking Experiments and Visualizing Results.

 ClearML logs a task’s hyperparameters specified as command line arguments, environment or code level variables.
 This allows experiments to be reproduced, and their hyperparameters and results can be saved and compared, which is key to understanding model behavior.

 Hyperparameters can be added from anywhere in your code, and ClearML provides multiple ways to log them.
 If you specify your parameters using popular python packages, such as argparse and click, all you need to do is initialize a task, and ClearML will automatically log the parameters.
 ClearML also provides methods to explicitly report parameters.